sathish25071992/myblog/about.md

 permalink: /about/
 ---

 Hi, Welcome to Code name Sats.
 My name is Sathish.
-A working professional with enthusiasim to experiment and explore various embedded devices and technologies.
+A working professional with enthusiasm to experiment and explore various embedded devices and technologies.

 I will be writing on the topics I learn, experiment as part of my daily work and share my thoughts on the same.
 Enjoy my Blog and provide your valuable feedback.